maxravel/bills/readme.md

 working all 4 modes;
-to do: adding total price;
+to do: adding total price in progress...